 Your appointment as a Graduate Assistant is based on our review of students' qualifications and on the needs of the student and the Department.
 Students will be provided support for unfamiliar assignments and are welcome to ask for guidance when needed.
 Unless noted otherwise, your default supervisor is the faculty member you are assisting as a TA, and otherwise your research advisor (HPP advisor for HPP students).
 The amount of your award, the duties of your Assistantship, and the number of hours required will be conveyed to you by the Department.
 Financial aid is divided into two categories: 1) tuition waiver and 2) monetary stipend (usually in addition to tuition waiver).
 If you are granted a tuition waiver, it is your responsibility to know how many tuition hours are granted.
-It is imperative that you register for the hours that are awarded (stated in your MOA).
+It is imperative that you register for the hours that are awarded (stated in your MOA, the letter that serves as your contract.
+Usually this will be 9 hours per semester, except for dissertation writers for whom it is 3 per semester until 18 are reached, then 1 per semester.
+Though less than 9, this is considered full time.).
 You must obtain permission from your advisor, the Department Chair, the CGS, and the Department Administrator if you wish to register for a different number of credit hours.
 If you receive a stipend, YOU MUST complete the FAFSA online at the time you are recommended for the award.
-This is a necessary final step before you receive the award.
+This is a necessary, one-time final step before you receive the award.